hguzha/FHIR/docs/_1.0/02-installing/02-installing.md

 The following sections provide instructions about installing IBM FHIR Server on the Red Hat OpenShift Container Platform.
 The instructions are based on using the OpenShift Container Platform web console and `oc` command line utility.

-When deploying in an air-gapped environment see[Air Gap Installation](../air-gap-installation).
+When deploying in an air-gapped environment see [Air Gap Installation](../air-gap-installation).

 ## Overview